stdgregwar/elve/README.md

 In *Mac*, it is recommended to use [Homebrew](http://brew.sh/) to install the other required packages using the following command.

-    brew install boost git
+    brew install git boost gcc45 --enable-cxx

 ## Build and Run

+The easiest way to build and run ELVE is using **Qt Creator**.

+First, open the **elve.pro** project file.
+From the *File* menu, select *Open File or Project...*, and then open the file *elve.pro* from ELVE's folder.
+Next, press on *Configure Project*.
+Now, you can build and run ELVE by selecting the *Run* option from the *Build* menu.

-Either use Qt Creator to build elve.pro or build with your preferred tool using qmake ([qmake documentation](http://doc.qt.io/qt-4.8/qmake-tutorial.html)).
+Alternatively, you can build ELVE with your preferred tool using qmake ([qmake documentation](http://doc.qt.io/qt-4.8/qmake-tutorial.html)).